Both PoW and PoS have their pros and cons. Metabase strikes a balance between the two to deliver increased efficiency.

 In this article, we discussed the two most popular consensus mechanisms – with their pros and cons.
 We then described the Metabase consensus protocol – a dual consensus mechanism evolving over two stages – with the aim to mitigate the negative effects of PoW and PoS when considered individually.
 We call this Delegated Proof Of Efficiency – as the consensus mechanism tries to be efficient over the resources (energy) required to achieve consensus.

-If you would like to purchase META tokens you can do so here: https://metabase.network/
+The main-sale has begun!
+This stage offers a 15% discount on all tokens purchased.
+If you would like to purchase tokens you can do so here: https://ico.metabase.network